Application Developer Guide

 --manifest-description "A simple ToDo list element" \

---repository "https://repository.exordos.com/exordos-elements" \
+--repository "https://repo.exordos.com/exordos-elements" \

 --pgsql-usage-mode "own_cluster" \